 In November 2014 BGCI and EBI held a joint workshop in Addis Ababa on botanic garden management.
 A network of Ethiopian botanic gardens was formed in this workshop.
 In December 2015 we held a second workshop for the Ethiopian network at Wondo Genet College focused on tree conservation.
 The next workshop will also focus on tree conservation to align with our project focus in the country.
 Read more about the 2015 workshop on the Global Trees Campaign website.

-BGCI and our partners are grateful to Fondation Franklinia for supporting our work in Ethiopia.
+BGCI and our partners are grateful to Fondation Franklinia and the Darwin Initiative for supporting our work in Ethiopia.

 If you are interested in collaboration or supporting the work of BGCI and our partner botanic gardens in Ethiopia, please get in touch.